Ascope-Team/ascope-conky-ctftime/README.md

 Requirement: conky
 ```

+## Current release notes

+The release v2 uses the ctftime.org ([api v1](https://ctftime.org/api/)) rather than parsing the upcoming events [rss](https://ctftime.org/event/list/upcoming/rss/).

-If you have any suggestions or improvement about the script, file an [issue](https://github.com/Ascope-Team/ascope-conky-ctftime/issues).
+If you have any suggestions or improvement about the script, file an [issue](https://github.com/Ascope-Team/ascope-conky-ctftime/issues) or contact us privately.

 ## Preview